aspose-slides/Aspose.Slides-API-References/english/php-java/mathbox/setdifferential/_index.md

 ---
 title: setDifferential
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 110
 url: /php-java/mathbox/setdifferential/
 ---

-## setDifferential(boolean) method
+## setDifferential(boolean value)  method

  Differential
  When true, the box acts as a differential (e.g., ?? in an integrand), and receives the appropriate